Your Vision Therapy Eye Doctor In New Braunfels

 We love helping our patients enjoy the beauty of life by improving their vision.
 At our New Braunfels vision therapy center, we treat a variety of vision problems through retraining the eyes with special exercises and activities.
 Our patients and children leave our program with dramatic vision improvement, heightened school performance, and positive self esteem.

 While eyeglasses and contact lenses are effective treatments for refractive errors like nearsightedness, farsightedness, astigmatism, and presbyopia, there are other vision conditions which corrective lenses cannot fix.

 Vision therapy, often referred to as “physical therapy for the eyes and brain,” is a treatment program that consists of a series of “eye exercises” or activities that are prescribed and monitored by a trained optometrist, and are used to retrain the visual system to function more efficiently.
-The TSO Veramendi therapy program is customized towards the visual needs of each patient, and is adjusted throughout the process to encourage further visual improvements.
+The Texas State Optical Veramendi therapy program is customized towards the visual needs of each patient, and is adjusted throughout the process to encourage further visual improvements.
 The human brain is remarkable in its ability to adapt to new information with remarkable speed and success.
 This is known as neuroplasticity, and is the guiding concept behind vision therapy’s success.

 Who can benefit from vision therapy?

 Healthy people with good visual acuity can still suffer from vision problems that affect their quality of life.
 Vision therapy has shown to be an effective method of treatment for patients of all ages and for many conditions that affect the visual system, including but not limited to:

 - Accommodative disorders (eye focusing disorders)

 - Strabismus (crossed eyes)

 - Visual sequelae of acquired brain injury (stroke or concussion)

 These vision problems are treatable, and are often overlooked at visual screenings.
 At in New Braunfels, we help people overcome these challenges by addressing the underlying vision problem.